soo-h/DASweepDetect/README.md

 Taking the first row as an example, the region from 460kbp to 560kbp is determined to be neutral class (according to the label 4 in label_configure.txt).

+## calibrate prediction result

+For prediction result, if region is  predicted hard sweep or hard linkage, we think it is hard or hard linkage.
+But, if region is predicted soft sweep or soft linkage, we recommend do this as follow to control false positive rate of prediction result.

+we recommend using the top 5% probability values of soft sweep in whole genome  as thresholds to  calibrate the prediction result.
+For example, if the threshold of soft probability based on genome-wide  is 0.8, the region is predicted as soft sweep and probability is 0.7, we do not recommend treating this region as a soft sweep for subsequent analysis.

 # AVAILABLE MODELS